ivaandrey/portfolio/pages/3d_object_analysis_project/3d_object_analysis.md

   <img src="images/EdgeMetrics2.png?raw=true">
 </div>

-Two depth cameras based on different technologies were selected for analysis: the **RealSense LiDAR L515** and the **RealSense D435**.
+Two depth cameras based on different technologies were selected for analysis: the **RealSense L515 (LiDAR)** and the **RealSense D435 (Stereo)**.

-The **L515** utilizes LiDAR (Light Detection and Ranging) technology, employing a laser scanning mechanism to capture high-resolution depth information.
+🔦 The **L515** utilizes LiDAR (Light Detection and Ranging) technology, employing a laser scanning mechanism to capture high-resolution depth information.
 It provides exceptional depth accuracy and low noise, especially in indoor environments, and is well-suited for applications requiring fine-grained depth details such as object measurement or high-precision scanning.

-In contrast, the **D435** is based on stereo vision technology, using a pair of RGB sensors and an infrared projector to compute depth via disparity between images.
+🎥 In contrast, the **D435** is based on stereo vision technology, using a pair of RGB sensors and an infrared projector to compute depth via disparity between images.
 While more versatile across various lighting conditions and typically offering a wider field of view, it is generally less accurate and noisier compared to LiDAR in terms of depth precision, particularly at longer ranges or on low-texture surfaces.

 <div style="text-align: center;">
   <img src="images/two_cameras.png?raw=true" width="50%" height="50%"/>